 The Promotion Chair is also responsible for the identification of air shows or other events where the display of a glider would attract potential glider pilots, and for recruiting qualified PASCO members to display a glider and staff these events.

-Coordinate and manage podcast generation and website promotion with webmaster
+Coordinate and manage podcasts generation and website promotion with webmaster.

 Coordinate regional and national contests schedules – recruit clubs/FBOs to run the competitions if necessary.
 This does NOT necessarily mean running the competitions – the role is one of ensuring bids and schedules are coordinated and that key volunteers are found.